CarlWebster/XenServer/README.md

         Carl Webster for the User Name (alias UN).

     Outputs to PDF.
-    Prompts for the XenServer Host or Pool and login credentials.
+    Prompts for the XenServer Pool and login credentials.